built-on-openfin/workspace-starter/how-to/migrate-from-a-previous-version/README.md

 > **_:information_source: OpenFin Workspace:_** [OpenFin Workspace](https://www.openfin.co/workspace/) is a commercial product and this repo is for evaluation purposes.
 Use of the OpenFin Container and OpenFin Workspace components is only granted pursuant to a license from OpenFin.
 Please [**contact us**](https://www.openfin.co/workspace/poc/) if you would like to request a developer evaluation key or to discuss a production license.
 > OpenFin Workspace is currently **only supported on Windows**.

+## Migrate from a previous version - From v9.0 to v9.1

+The main focus of this release is:

+### Browser Enhancements

+You have the ability to hide favicons from the view tabs if you don't wish them to show.

+### Notification Enhancements

+#### Improved formatting of timestamps in Notifications

+The format of timestamps on notifications has improved.
+A notification that is at least 1 hour old will now display the absolute timestamp (e.g., “Jun 3, 11:59 PM”) of creation to users.
+A notification that is less than 1 hour old will continue showing the relative timestamp of creation (e.g., “36 min ago”) to users.

+#### Monitor Selection

+End-users can now select a specific monitor for Notification Toasts and the Notification Center to appear on.

+#### Default dismiss behavior for notifications changed

+We are changing the default behavior of notifications so that clicking on the body of a notification does nothing, rather than dismissing it; the user must click on the icon in the top right corner of a notification to dismiss or clear it.
+Notification providers can override this behavior so that clicking does dismiss (the previous behavior).

 ## Migrate from a previous version - From v8.0 to v9.0

 The main focus of this release is: